TheOdinProject/curriculum/databases/databases/databases.md

   1. Watch this [short video introduction to relational databases](http://www.youtube.com/watch?v=z2kbsG8zsLM) to get a feel for why this stuff is useful and some more exposure to the terminology we'll use.
   1. Go through this [Khan Academy SQL tutorial](https://www.khanacademy.org/computing/hour-of-code/hour-of-sql/v/welcome-to-sql) to get a feel for actually creating and manipulating databases.
+  1. Relational databases aren't the only way to store data.
+Non-relational (aka NoSQL) databases have emerged over the last couple decades.
+Check out this article to learn the [difference between SQL and NoSQL](https://circleci.com/blog/SQL-vs-NoSQL-databases/).

 </div>